 I know that these days everyone is looking for the next thirty-minute meal, but every once in a while (with Mother's Day right around the corner, hint hint!), it's nice to have a genuine showstopper up your sleeve.
 I won't lie, biryani isn't easy, but it gives back every ounce of work you put into it, with several layers of perfectly seasoned steamed rice, veggies, and lots more good stuff. [edit: for an even easier version, try my weeknight biryani]

 Last month, my cousin Maryam generously taught me how she makes her fabulous biryani.
-Maryam's Assyrian-Armenian family has roots in Iran, so their cuisine includes Persian dishes like biryani.
+Maryam's Assyrian-Armenian family has roots in Iran and Iraq, so their cuisine includes Persian and Iraqi dishes like biryani.
 And because biryani is the kind of thing that everyone makes very differently (not just from region to region, but from family to family, and even from person to person), Maryam taught me about her own personal philosophy of biryani and her own particular cooking techniques.
 The key to Maryam's biryani is layering.